Distillery-Dev/ComfyUI-serverless/README.md

 - **run_sequential()**: General-purpose runner that executes workflows with state preservation (full testing ongoing).
 - plus, all the internal methods that are integral for `run_sequential` to work

-`run_sequential` relies on the WorkFlowContext for object I/O and manipulates prompts pre-execution to correctly insert/extract data to/from the nested workflows.
+`run_sequential` relies on the WorkFlowContext for object I/O and manipulates prompts pre-execution to correctly insert/extract data to/from the workflows.

 #### 3. WorkflowContext (The Data Store)
 This utility class provides the core functionality: